English Settlement: Title and packaging

-The album cover is based upon the Uffington White Horse in southwest Oxfordshire, which is about 9 mi east of Swindon, Wiltshire, XTC's home town.
+The album cover is based upon the Uffington White Horse in southwest Oxfordshire, which is about 9 mi east of Swindon, Wiltshire, XTC's hometown.
 The band chose the image since it was a strong, historic symbol of England.
 When they presented it to an agent from their American distributor, Epic Records, the executive responded: "It looks like a duck!
 If you want a horse, we'll get our artists to draw one!"
-The company then offered the group illustrations of a mustang, a bronco, and one of a person in a cartoon caricature of an English village.
+The company then offered the group illustrations of a mustang, a bronco, and a person in a cartoon caricature of an English village.
 When issued in the US, the horse was not embossed as it was on the original UK release.

-Working titles for the LP included Rogue Soup, Motorcycle Landscape, World Colour Banner, Explosion of Flowers and Knights on Fire.
+Working titles for the LP included Rogue Soup, Motorcycle Landscape, World Colour Banner, Explosion of Flowers, and Knights on Fire.
 Partridge said that English Settlement was ultimately chosen because he felt "it's our most English record."
 He explained: "It's kind of an ambiguous title. ...
 [The horse is] literally a kind of Iron Age advertisement for an English settlement that was on top of the hill when the first settlers came to England.
 And it's us living here, settling here, and also the settling of viewpoints, when two people have a disagreement or a different view and they get something settled."